PrototypeInteractive/isomorphic-react-boilerplate/ReadMe.md

 This configuration will automatically restart the Node.js Express server when code changes are made in /src/server while still enabling breakpoints and debugging through Visual Studio Code.
 In addition to this, code changes made in /src/app will trigger Hot Module Reloading (HMR) updates in the client application.

+## Notes
+### SVG sprites
+Whenever build scripts are executed, svgstore is executed to process SVG files stored inside `./src/app/assets/icons` directory and combines them into a single SVG file stored inside `./src/app/assets/images/icons.svg`.
+The generated `icons.svg` is not committed into source control and is only used as an intermediary file which is used by webpack to compile into the /dist/app directory.

 ## Deployment